How to Measure Business Plan Implementation Results in Your Company?

 Is your profit/loss statement the same as you have planned to be in your current business plan?

-This is an important question for you because it will show are you moving in the right direction when it comes to your profitability.
-Knowing this you will be able to quickly solve many problems related to your profitability.
+This is an important question for you because it will show whether you are moving in the right direction when it comes to your profitability.
+Without proper implementation, even well-designed strategies can fall short of achieving your profitability goals.
+Knowing this, you will be able to quickly solve many problems related to your profitability.

 10. Your Cash Flow